adrianhuber17/fitness-app/ReadMe.md

 ![](/ReadME/context-provider-units.gif)

-# Installation

-Make sure you have installed Node.js, npm, Python3, and pip.
-After installation please follow the instructions below to download the repo.
+## Configuring the repo for the first time and running application

+### Docker

+To be able to run this project you will need Docker Desktop installed on your computer.
+Docker installation instructions: `https://www.docker.com/products/docker-desktop/`

+The instructions below will allow you to run this project on your local computer using **docker-compose**

-- Within the terminal window, create a folder in your local drive.
+1. Run the following command in the terminal to download a copy of the repo to your local machine
-- Navigate to the folder created.
-- Run the following command:

 ```bash
   git clone https://github.com/adrianhuber17/fitness-app.git